Primary Care (MRes) [Web-based Learning]

 |Full-time||Part-time||Full-time distance learning||Part-time distance learning|

-The aim of the course is to provide an entrance to research development, mainly for those who wish to become researchers, through a combination of coursework and research training.
+This MRes programme provides an introduction to research development, mainly for those currently in the health care workforce who wish to become researchers or pursue a research pathway within their profession.
+This is done through a combination of coursework and research training.

 - MRes (full-time distance learning)